Satellite Internet access: Low Earth orbit

+As of September 2024, 6,426 Starlink satellites are orbiting Earth.
+As of September 2024, Starlink has over 4 million subscribers.
+There are 648 Oneweb has satellites in low Earth orbit.

-In oceanography and in seismology
+In oceanography and seismology

 Satellite communications are used for data transmission, remote instrument diagnostics, for physical satellite and oceanographic measurements from the sea surface (e.g. sea surface temperature and sea surface height) to the ocean floor, and for seismological analyses.